 Three easy ways to incorporate the benefits of the Mediterranean diet into your life

 - Drink two tablespoons of high-phenolic extra virgin olive oil every day.
-Click here to see our collection at The Pappas Post Market.
+Read about the benefits of this practice.

 - Remove salt from your diet and start experimenting with Greek herbs and spices.
-Click here to purchase the highest quality Greek herbs and spices from The Pappas Post Market.
+Click here to purchase the highest quality Greek herbs and spices from Olive Grove Market.

 - Forget the syrup and processed sweeteners and add traditional Greek honey into your life.
-Click here to purchase the best quality Greek honey from The Pappas Post Market.
+Click here to purchase the best quality Greek honey from Olive Grove Market.

 About the author

 Ben Clements is a registered nurse who writes articles and web copy for brands that are motivated to stand out in the health and wellness industry.
 Clements has more than three years of healthcare experience and has worked in both the hospital and home settings, providing hands on nursing care, education and health-coaching to patients.
 He continues to work part-time in acute care but has taken a step back to focus on writing.Visit his website or view his LinkedIn profile.